1923 USA Outdoor Track and Field Championships

-The 1923 USA Outdoor Track and Field Championships women's competition were the first national track and field championships for women in the United States.
+The 1923 USA Outdoor Track and Field Championships were organized by the Amateur Athletic Union (AAU) and served as the national championships in outdoor track and field for the United States.
+The year marked the first ever women's U.S. track and field championships.

+The men's edition was held at Stagg Field in Chicago, Illinois, and it took place September 1.
+The women's meet was held separately at Weequahic Park in Newark, New Jersey, on September 29.

+Men's competition

+At the men's championships, meet records were broken in the high jump, pole vault, discus, and javelin.

+Women's competition

+The women's competition was the first national track and field championships for women in the United States.
 The tournament was held on 29 September 1923 at Weequahic Park in Newark, New Jersey.

 Background

 After the initial Women's World Games in 1922 in Paris and the three Women's Olympiads (1921 Women's Olympiad, 1922 Women's Olympiad and 1923 Women's World Games) in Monaco, interest in women's sports grew internationally.
 In 1922, the Women's Amateur Athletic Association (WAAA) was founded in the United Kingdom.
 The WAAA organised the first official British women's championships in track and field (WAAA Championships) on 18 August 1923 at the Oxo Sports Ground in Downham outside London.

 In the United States, the Amateur Athletic Union (AAU) was founded in 1888, and held its first national championship for women in the sport of swimming in 1916.
 In 1922, try-outs for the 1922 Women's World Games were held on 13 May at Oaksmere School in Mamaroneck, New York.
 Some historians consider this event to be the first "national" women's track meet.

 In 1923, the AAU sponsored the first official American women's championships in track and field.